gouthamreddy09/PicHaven/README.md

    - Preview is shown before upload
    - File is sent to `upload-image` Edge Function
    - Edge Function uploads to S3 using AWS SDK
-   - Metadata (filename, URL, tags) is stored in PostgreSQL
+   - Initial metadata (filename, URL) is stored in PostgreSQL
-   - Tags are auto-generated from filename
+   - Basic tags are extracted from filename
+   - **AI Analysis:** Image is sent to OpenAI GPT-4 Vision API
+   - **Smart Tagging:** AI analyzes image content and generates 5-10 relevant tags
+   - Combined tags (filename + AI-generated) are saved to database
+   - Tags appear with sparkle icon ✨ in the UI

 2. **Search Process:**
    - User enters search keyword
    - Frontend calls `search-images` with query parameter
-   - Backend filters images by matching filename or tags
+   - Backend filters images by matching filename or AI-generated tags
-   - Results are displayed in responsive grid
+   - Results are displayed in responsive grid with AI tag indicators

 3. **Display:**
    - Images load in responsive grid (2-5 columns)